Volume 394, Number 1, October IV 2002

 A metallicity-flattening relation for dwarf elliptical galaxies

 Astronomisches Institut, Universität Basel, Venusstrasse 7, 4102 Binningen, Switzerland

 It is shown that bright cluster dwarf ellipticals follow a relation between metallicity and apparent flattening.
 Rounder dwarfs tend to be more metal-rich.
 The evidence is based on colour as well as spectroscopic line-strength data from the literature.
 The large scatter of dEs around the mean metallicity-luminosity relation, usually ascribed to large observational errors, turns out to be an ellipticity effect.
 In the magnitude range the metallicity of dEs depends more strongly on ellipticity than luminosity.
-A possible explanation is that galaxies with masses around suffered a partial blowout of metal-enriched gas along their minor axis, rendering ellipticity a critical parameter for metallicity (De Young & Heckman 1994).
+A possible explanation is that galaxies with masses around suffered a partial blowout of metal-enriched gas along their minor axis, rendering ellipticity a critical parameter for metallicity (De Young & Heckman [CITE]).

-Key words: galaxies: general / galaxies: fundamental parameters -- galaxies: elliptical -- galaxies: dwarf -- galaxies: evolution
+Key words: galaxies: general / galaxies: fundamental parameters / galaxies: elliptical / galaxies: dwarf / galaxies: evolution

 © ESO, 2002